CodingwithAnkit-tech/Fitness-Dashboard/README.md

-# 🧩 50+ Figma Dashboard Background Templates — For Power BI
+# 🧩 Fitness Dashboard Background — For Power BI

 This guide helps you use **Figma-designed dashboard backgrounds** to make your Power BI reports visually stunning and professional.
 Follow these simple steps to import and customize backgrounds for your dashboard.